-The app was first made live on the 6th February 2017.
+The app was first made live (for Android) on the 6th February 2017.

-A major upgrade which includes a lot more coins and some useful extra features was rolled out during mid August 2017.
+A major upgrade which included a lot more coins and some useful extra features was rolled out during mid August 2017.

 (The app was originally created from October 2016 to December 2016 and Beta tested during January 2017)

-The Premium Upgrade, which shows current values in used and as-new condition for all of the hundreds of coins contained within the app costs £3.99.
-The August 2017 version of the app contains 1,070 valuations (including those marked as FV for face value).
+The upgrade, which shows current values in used and as-new condition for all of the hundreds of coins contained within the app costs £3.99.

 The upgrade includes one year of free updates to the valuations, which are made usually once or twice a month.